-a) have and disclose a code of conduct for its directors, Senior Executives and employees; and b)) ensure that the board or a committee of the board is informed of any material breaches of that code.
+- a) have and disclose a code of conduct for its directors, Senior Executives and employees; and - b) ensure that the board or a committee of the board is informed of any material breaches of that code.

-We have Codes of Conduct for employees and directors that are periodically reviewed and endorsed by the Board.
-The Codes ensure that we conduct our business honestly and in accordance with ethical values and practices.
+Charter Hall has Codes of Conduct for employees and directors that are periodically reviewed and endorsed by this Board.
+The Codes ensure that those who provide services to the REIT conduct its business honestly and in accordance with ethical values and practices.

-The Code for employees sets out how our people are to deal with each other, investors, customers, regulatory bodies and the financial and wider community.
-In addition to our Codes of Conduct we also have various policies that deal specifically with each person's responsibilities and accountabilities around reporting and investigating unethical behaviour, for example our Anti-Bribery, Fraud & Corruption, Risk Management Policy and Whistleblower Policy.
-Copies of these policies and Codes can be found on our website under the 'Corporate Governance' section.
+The Code for Charter Hall employees sets out how its employees are to deal with each other, investors, customers, regulatory bodies and the financial and wider community.
+In addition to the Codes of Conduct, Charter Hall also has various policies that deal specifically with each person's responsibilities and accountabilities around reporting and investigating unethical behaviour, for example Anti-Bribery, Fraud & Corruption, Risk Management Policy and Whistleblower Policy.
+Copies of these policies and Codes are on our website under the 'Corporate Governance' section.

-Employees regularly receive training on matters pertaining to ethical behaviour in the workplace.
-Topics covered during the year ending 30 June 2021 included key aspects of the Group's governance policies, such as the Employee Code of Conduct, Financial Crime, Whistleblowing and Modern Slavery.
-Any material breaches of our Codes or our governance policies are reported to the Board.
+Charter Hall employees regularly receive training on matters pertaining to ethical behaviour in the workplace.
+Topics covered during the year ending 30 June 2021 included key aspects of the Groups' governance policies, such as the Code of Conduct for employees, as well as Financial Crime, Whistleblowing and Modern Slavery.
+Any material breaches of the Codes or governance policies are reported to the Board.